guiggh/hand_pose_action/README.md

 <img src="hand_model.png" alt="hand_model" width="400" class="center"/>

-Check out the script `load_example.m` to visualise the hand pose on both color and depth images.
+Check out the scripts `load_example.x` (.py for Python and .m for Matlab) for examples on how to visualise the hand pose on both color and depth images.

 ### Object pose data:
 Available objects: 'juice carton', 'milk bottle', 'salt' and 'liquid soap'.